f33rn44nd00/GAS-tools/README.md

 # GAS-tools
-Knick-knacks and odds for Google Apps Script
+Useful functions and  other knick-knacks for Google Apps Script